-Please come out to Leggetts (on the beach in Manasquan) on Sunday, September 20th, for the 14th annual Big Hearts to Little Hearts Heart Walk when we are walking and/or running to show our support not only for Maximus, but for all “heart babies” – present, future, and past.
+Please come out to Leggetts (on the beach in Manasquan) on Sunday, September 20th, for the 14th annual Big Hearts to Little Hearts Heart Walk when we are walking to show our support not only for Maximus, but for all “heart babies” – present, future, and past.
 Twenty years ago, Max would not have been fortunate enough to receive the world class medical care he received at CHOP as well as from our beloved, local pediatric cardiologist, Dr. Elsa Castro.
 We are not only walking to support the heart babies, but we are walking for their medical protectors as well – the cardiologists, nurses, and surgeons who care for these children.
 Krissi and I have created a team called “Miles For Maximus” that will walk, and the dollars we raise via this page will help support the Big Hearts to Little Hearts foundation.
-The overwhelming support we received last year (both in walkers and in donations) was very special to us, and we hope to see you all again this year and hope to surpass the $7,000+ that the “Miles for Maximus” team raised last Fall.
+The overwhelming support we received last year (both in walkers and in donations) was very special to us, and we hope to see you all again this year and hope to surpass the amount that the “Miles for Maximus” team raised last Fall.
 With your help, we can do it!
 Please click on the “DONATE” banner above to help raise funds for “Miles for Maximus” and Big Hearts to Little Hearts, and come out to walk with us @ 10am registration 11 am walk on Sunday, September 20th.
 Hope to see you all there!
 We understand that due to Covid 19 some people may not be able to attend the walk.
 Please consider donating for the ‘virtual’ walk and wear your Team Max t-shirts and walk your local neighborhoods! 🙂